Wikia/mobile-wiki/README.md

 ## Setup
 To begin your journey with Mercury all you need to do is:

+1. Get the repo:
-1. If you're developing locally, download the repo.
-On devboxes, it is already located at `/usr/wikia/mercury`
+ 1. If you're developing locally, clone the repo and `cd` into the root directory.
+ 2. On devboxes, the repos is already downloaded. `cd /usr/wikia/mercury`
 1. Use `npm run setup`
 1. Use `npm run dev`
 1. Start developing